 For more information, swipe to the left, and you’ll get this table with more details.
 This reading had been taken after a long flight and 24 hours accompanied with no sleep, a decent amount of caffeine and unbalanced meals.

-Looking at the numbers, you can notice low HRV accompanied with high heart rate readings (59bpm).
+Looking at the numbers, you can notice low HRV accompanied by high heart rate readings (59bpm).
 This indicates “tired” nervous system and heightened sympathetic activity (LF 3605 – low frequency) and impaired operation of the parasympathetic nervous system (HF 294 – high frequency).
 LH/HF represents the ration between LF and HF, which value should be lower than 1.5 (<1.5).
 In this situation, it’s 12.4. .At this point, you would like to pay attention to adequate recovery that will protect you from overtraining and injuries.

 Breathing techniques and herbs for better HRV values